foxxyz/sublime_alphpetize/README.md

 Dealing with large volumes of unorganized code?
 Do you have Organizational OCD like me?
 Party people, your dreams have now been fulfilled.

-The Alphpetize plugin for Sublime Text 2 scans your PHP file for class methods and organizes them by visibility and function name.
+The Alphpetize plugin for Sublime Text scans your PHP file for class methods and organizes them by visibility and function name.

 *Be warned: This plugin is in alphp stage and may not work correctly.*

 Installation
 ------------

+### Using Sublime Package Control

+If you are using the [Sublime Package Managerl](http://wbond.net/sublime_packages/package_control), you can install Alphpetize by selecting `Package Control: Install Package` under the `Sublime Text > Preferences > Package Control` menu item.
+Type `Alphpetize` and install!

 ### With Git

-Clone the package into your Sublime Text 2 Packages directory:
+Clone the package into your Sublime Text 2/3 Packages directory:

 	git clone https://github.com/foxxyz/sublime_alphpetize.git Alphpetize